mattbierner/blog.mattbierner.com/_posts/2014-10-13-stupid-template-tricks-brainfuck-compile-time-evaluator.md

 # Basic Semantics
 With our data structures and operations defined, we can now express the semantics of Brainfuck.

-The `Semantics` type maps program source code to a `eval` templated type that encodes the semantics of the input program.
+The `Semantics` type maps program source code to an `eval` templated type that encodes the semantics of the input program.
 The `eval` template type takes a `state` and outputs a new `state`.

 `Semantics<>` is the specialization for empty program input, with `eval` acting as the identity function.